jina-ai/docs/chapters/102/index.md

 ![](images/flow_pods.svg)

-In our Flow, different Pods perform different tasks.
-Documents (in this case a book) are:
+In this Flow, different Pods perform different tasks:

-1. Segmented into chunks (sentences)
+1. Input Documents segmented into chunks (sentences)
-2. Transformed into vector embeddings
+2. Chunks transformed into vector embeddings
-3. Indexed in key-value pairs
+3. Chunks indexed in key-value pairs and saved to storage
-4. Saved to storage

 ### Inside a Pod